 The vast majority of the assets developed and owned by technology-based companies are intangible assets.

 With this in mind, we believe a thorough IP Due Diligence is paramount to understanding both the risks and opportunities a company may face.
 These intangible assets also play a critical role when considering an investment in a startup or potential acquisition, or when preparing an exit strategy.
 It is increasingly common for investors to require a robust review of a company’s IP prior to a new round of funding or acquisition, often with poor outcomes.
 An IP Due Diligence report analyzes both the quality and quantity of a company’s IP portfolio and how those assets fit within the company’s current and future verticals.
 Our principals have the legal, business and investment experience to conduct a thorough due diligence of the IP assets of a target company, by focusing on the real deal drivers, and at a fraction of what traditional law firms charge for the same services.

 Contact Tangible IP for Strategic Advisory

-If you are interested in Tangible IP’s internationally recognized strategic advisory for IP, we’d be happy to provide more information and rates.
+If you are interested in learning more about Tangible IP’s internationally recognized strategic advisory for IP, please Contact Us at the link below.
+We would be happy to provide more information and rates.